DanielMFernandes/CCNA_Course_Notes/Course_Notes/Wireless_Configuration.md

 ![image](https://github.com/psaumur/CCNA/assets/106411237/afbdb580-5383-4f32-9713-708f0a4ebb7e)

-We now need to APPLY the ACL (just like applying it to an interface on a ROUTER)
+We now need to apply the ACL (just like applying it to an interface on a router)

 Click “CPU ACL” from the left-hand menu

 ![image](https://github.com/psaumur/CCNA/assets/106411237/3eeee534-2071-47df-97f6-639e46d54b94)

-Select the new ACL from the pull-down list and then click “APPLY”
+Select the new ACL from the pull-down list and then click “apply”

 ![image](https://github.com/psaumur/CCNA/assets/106411237/7c18a89c-cad3-4f54-b6e5-6d5956edbd37)